-More than 130 scholarships, awards, and bursaries worth \$580,000 are offered to undergraduate students in the Faculty, making our students among the highest award recipients on campus.
-This does not include other general scholarships offered by the University (available to all students) or scholarships outside the University from private businesses as well as government.
+The Faculty of Agricultural, Life and Environmental Sciences offers one of the largest Faculty scholarship programs on campus, with awards available during all four years of an undergraduate program.
+This is in addition to other general scholarships offered by the University (available to all students) and scholarships outside the University from private businesses as well as government.